Skip to main content

 Direct System Restoration with rhGH

 Direct replacement with rhGH is the most straightforward method.
 It involves administering a bioidentical form of the hormone, typically through daily subcutaneous injections.
-This protocol effectively bypasses a that is no longer producing sufficient GH.
+This protocol effectively bypasses a pituitary gland that is no longer producing sufficient GH.
 The clinical art of this approach lies in the dosing strategy.

-Treatment begins with a low dose, which is then gradually titrated upwards over weeks or months.
-The titration is guided by two key inputs ∞ clinical response, which includes improvements in symptoms and management of side effects, and serial measurements of serum IGF-1 levels.
 The aim is to bring IGF-1 from the low level characteristic of deficiency into the median range for a healthy, age-matched adult.
 This careful, individualized approach is essential for maximizing benefits while minimizing potential adverse effects, such as fluid retention or joint pain, which are often related to starting at too high a dose.

 Awakening Natural Production with Peptide Therapy

 Peptide therapies represent a different strategy.
-Instead of supplying the final hormone, these protocols use specific signaling molecules, peptides, to interact with the and encourage it to produce and release more of your own GH.
+Instead of supplying the final hormone, these protocols use specific signaling molecules, peptides, to interact with the hypothalamic-pituitary axis and encourage it to produce and release more of your own GH.
 This is akin to repairing the command center’s communication lines rather than just delivering the messages yourself.
 This category includes several key peptides:

 • Sermorelin ∞ This is a growth hormone-releasing hormone (GHRH) analogue.
 It directly stimulates the GHRH receptors on the pituitary gland, prompting it to secrete a pulse of GH.
 Its action is physiological, meaning it works through the body’s natural regulatory pathways.